 Rule 7, Sec.
 10. Cloture.
-At any stage of consideration the principal introducer of the bill, resolution, or main motion under consideration, a cointroducer with the consent of the principal introducer, or the chairperson of the committee, or the vice chair of the committee in the absence of the committee chair, if the bill, resolution, or main motion is introduced by that committee, may move for cloture to the presiding officer, except that motions to adopt permanent or temporary rules or amendments to the permanent or temporary rules or amendments to the permanent or temporary rules may not be subject to cloture.
-The presiding officer's opinion, a full and fair debate has not been afforded.
+At any stage of consideration the principal introducer of the bill, resolution, or main motion under consideration, a cointroducer with the consent of the principal introducer, or the chairperson of the committee, or the vice chair of the committee in the absence of the committee chair, if the bill, resolution, or main motion is introduced by that committee, may move for cloture to the presiding officer, except that motions to adopt permanent or temporary rules or amendments to the permanent or temporary rules may not be subject to cloture.
+The presiding officer may rule a motion for cloture out of order if, in the presiding officer's opinion, a full and fair debate has not been afforded.
 Such ruling by the presiding officer shall not be subject to challenge.
 Whenever a motion for cloture is offered, the presiding officer shall immediately recognize such introducer or chairperson and shall then order debate on the pending amendment or motion to cease.
 A vote on the cloture motion shall be taken immediately.
 A motion for cloture shall be deemed successful whenever passed by two-thirds of the members voting Yea or Nay with no fewer than 25 affirmative votes.
 A vote of Present/Not Voting shall not be counted as a vote when voting on a cloture motion.
-A motion for cloture on a major proposal shall require a three-fifths majority of the members voting Yea or Nay to pass two-thirds majority of the elected members shall be for the eloture motion to be successful.
+A motion for cloture on a major proposal shall require a three-fifths majority of the members voting Yea or Nay to pass two-thirds majority of the elected members shall be for the electure motion to be successful.
 A vote on a cloture motion shall be a record machine vote.
-A motion for cloture is not debatable.
-If the motion for cloture is speaking, and a motion for cloture is not debatable.
+A motion for cloture shall be in order except while a member is speaking, and a motion for cloture is not debatable.
 If the motion for cloture is successful, a vote on the pending matter shall be taken immediately, without debate.
-If the pending matter is an amendment to an amendment, following a vote on the amendment to the amendment has been divided, then the vote shall be on the original undivided amendment being considered.
+If the pending matter is an amendment to an amendment, following a vote on the amendment to the amendment, a vote shall be taken on the original amendment.
+If the original amendment has been divided, then the vote shall be on the original undivided amendment being considered.
 Finally, a vote on the advancement of the bill shall be taken.